sanjaikmca/DocMind-AI/README.md

 # 💡 How to Use

-1. Launch DocMind AI.
+1. Launch **DocMind AI**.
 2. Upload one or more documents (PDF, DOCX, TXT, or Markdown).
-3. Wait while the application processes and indexes the uploaded documents.
+3. Wait while the application processes the uploaded documents.
 4. Ask questions in natural language.
-5. Review the generated answer.
+5. View the generated answer.
-6. Explore the retrieved context and source citations for transparency.
+6. Review the retrieved context and source citations.

 ---